DataSeer/snapshot-api/USER_DOCUMENTATION.md

 This document provides detailed information about the available endpoints in the [Snapshot API](https://snapshot.dataseer.ai) (hosted on [snapshot.dataseer.ai](https://snapshot.dataseer.ai)).
-The API expects to receive one PDF document for each request, along with, requred parameters and an authentication token, and it returns a JSON response with the computed OSI scores and other relevant information.
+The API expects to receive one PDF document for each request, along with, required parameters and an authentication token, and it returns a JSON response with the computed OSI scores and other relevant information.

 ## Authentication